huggingface/lerobot/examples/5_resume_training.md

 ## Basic training resumption

 Let's consider the example of training ACT for one of the ALOHA tasks.
-Here's a command that can acheive that:
+Here's a command that can achieve that:

 ```bash
 python lerobot/scripts/train.py \